geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " But whence," he cried, " and who this knightly pair " That treads these nether realms with dauntless air?
 " At their approach the sprites in haste retire,
-" And safe they move amid encircling fire !
+" And safe they move amid encircling fire!
-" Stand knights ! in death your trespass you atone, 4Q0 " Or win your dangerous passage with my own."
+" Stand knights! in death your trespass you atone, 4Q0 " Or win your dangerous passage with my own."

 The summons soon obey'd, in deadly fight